Denver Car Accident Lawyer

 At Lampert & Walsh, LLC, motor vehicle accidents represent more than 90 percent of our practice.
 Our lawyers that handle trucking and car accidents will guide you through the process, from start to finish.
 We can assess the insurance company’s offer, help you obtain medical treatment, and give you our honest evaluation.
 With genuine concern and respect, our counsel can explain your rights and the level of compensation you might expect.
 With our track record of success, you can feel confident about moving forward from your motor vehicle accident.

-How Do Liability and Insurance Apply to an Accident?
+How Do Liability and Insurance Apply to Car Accident in Denver?

 Liability is a legal responsibility to compensate a victim based on fault for having caused an accident.
 After a car accident, the liable driver generally must pay for your medical expenses, lost wages, and pain and suffering.
 However, accidents are complex and sometimes the victim is forced to bear the financial responsibility.
 This may result in the court reducing the victim’s much deserved compensation.
 The standards in Colorado’s modified comparative fault statute define when you can collect compensation after an accident.
 If you are found at least 50 percent at fault for an accident, you may be barred from collecting anything.